-A
+III (A)

-The nature of the Court's error.
-An erroneous interpretation of the Constitution is always important, but some are ‘more damaging than others.
+The nature of the Court’s error.
+An erroneous interpretation of the Constitution is always important, but some are more damaging than others.
 The infamous decision in Plessy v.
-Ferguson, supra, was one such decision.
-It betrayed our commitment to “equality
+Ferguson was one such decision, betraying our commitment to “equality